 Typically, your saliva can help neutralize these acids and repair enamel damage through remineralization.
 But the bacteria can use the sugar from your diet to form a thick, dense layer of plaque that prevents your saliva from penetrating the biofilm and removing the dangerous acid.
 The acidic environment attracts bacteria like Streptococcus mutans, which is known for its cavity-causing properties.
 With no treatment, these oral streptococci can lead to tooth decay and loss.

-The most serious viridans streptococci infections occur when these bacteria enter other parts of the body.
-For example, if the bacteria enter the bloodstream, it can cause a serious infection in the lining of the heart, called endocarditis.
+Many streptococci strains live in humans without causing symptoms; however, some strains can lead to infections that vary in severity — from a sinus infection to pneumonia.
+Specifically, infections caused by viridans streptococci become serious when the bacteria enter other parts of the body.
+If the bacteria enter the bloodstream, it can cause a serious infection in the heart's lining, called endocarditis.
 This heart infection can be fatal and often requires hospitalization and intravenous antibiotics treatment.
 Patients with compromised immune systems or who already suffer from heart valve problems are especially vulnerable.

 Preventing oral and health issues caused by viridans streptococci and other bacteria starts with a great oral hygiene routine.
 Healthy habits include:

 - Cleaning between teeth daily with floss or another interdental device.

 - Eating a healthy diet low in sugar and carbohydrates.